albert-decatur/SQL-for-Windows-Users/README.md

     1. there is an ID column with unique identifiers for all of the rows in the table.
 Preferably it's the first column!
   1. no cases of [delimiter collision](https://en.wikipedia.org/wiki/Delimiter#Delimiter_collision)
     1. for example, if your input is CSV, then every time you see a comma it better mean there's a new column immediately to the right.
-      1. it's ok to not follow this rule if your delimiters are properly escaped, for example the offending "cell" is surrounded by double quotes
+      1. it's OK to not follow this rule if your delimiters are properly escaped, for example the offending "cell" is surrounded by double quotes
   1. character encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8)

 See examples of what **not** to do [here](http://okfnlabs.org/bad-data/).